iegomez/mosquitto-go-auth/README.md

 BenchmarkRedisHierarchyAcl-4       	   	 20000	     			83835 ns/op
 ```

+### Using with loraserver

+Check [LORASERVER.md](LORASERVER.md) for an experience report from Rogerio Cassares on building, debugging, configuring and using the plugin with the loraserver stack.

+Thanks Rogerio!

 ### License

 mosquitto-go-auth is distributed under the MIT license.
-See also LICENSE.
+See also [LICENSE](LICENSE).